fw4spl-org/fw4spl-doc/SAD/SDM-SAD-ObjService.rst

     };

-In source file (MyData.cpp), this line must be also added to declare ``MyClass`` as a data of the framework architecture :
+In the source file (MyData.cpp), this line must also be added to declare ``MyClass`` as data of the framework architecture :

 .. code:: cpp